-The term learning styles refers to the preferred ways that people learn and process information.
-You may have one or two dominant learning styles, or a combination of several overlapping styles.
+The term learning styles refers to people's preferred ways to learn and process information.
+You may have one or two dominant learning styles or a combination of several overlapping styles.
 Culture, environment, training, content, and purpose combine to affect the learning process.

 Verbal—Learn through using language and writing to describe and analyze issues.

 Auditory—Learn through discussion and listening; nuances of sound help you understand concepts.

 Logical-mathematical—Learn and solve problems by applying logic, mathematical concepts, and recognizing patterns.